hugomelendez/openshift-cicd-pipelines/docs/workshop/example4/README.md

       value: master
       required: true

+The final result is in [this](./cd-pipeline-yaml) file.

- The template needs to be created before its used:
+The template needs to be created in OpenShift before it is used:

     oc create -f cd-pipeline.yaml -n openshift